geudde/attic-chest/pages/03.season-2/16.meeting-28/03.song/docs.md

 Around the heart, and through the heart
 About it, and about it.

-Come Love! and Friendship! in your turns
+Come love! and friendship! in your turns
 With rosy wreaths, or funeral urns,
 (’Twas ye that taught sweet simple Burns
 Excelling art, to scout it)